 St George is effectively Zion's front porch, and it's by far your best option for an overnight stop if you don't want to camp.
-The nicest hotel here is The Advenire, whose beautiful terrace view of the city is one that'll stay with you for a long time.
+The nicest hotel here is Inn on the Cliff, whose beautiful views of the surrounding red cliffs are one that'll stay with you for a long time.

 You can't go wrong with a mixture of whites and wood textures, and the suites here are the perfect example - the rooms feel like something you'd expect to see in a luxury resort in a major metropolis.

-If the weather is nice, you can enjoy a nice swim in the outdoor swimming pool, then dry off by the fire pit as you gaze out into the city and plan your next adventure.
+If the weather is nice, you can enjoy a nice swim in the outdoor swimming pool, and admire the beautiful views as you plan your next adventure.
 Add to that the great restaurant, and you couldn't really ask for much more.

-Considering the quality of the hotel and its proximity to Zion National Park (not to mention the countless attractions in the St George area), the rooms here are actually relatively affordable, so there's little reason to even consider any other resort in the region.
+Considering the quality of the hotel and its proximity to Zion National Park (not to mention the countless attractions in the St George area), the rooms here are won't come with a price tag that will break the bank, so there's little reason to even consider any other hotel in the region.